 * Profumo faces toughest career challenge

-* Bank's party links draw political fire in election campaign
+* Bank's party links draw political fire in election

 * Bank is independent of politics - chairman